FD Fan Analysis

 Tale Of The Tool

-A Variable-Frequency-Drive (VFD) analysis will be performed on the fan-system in one of three possible configurations: (1) the current single-fan setup; (2) a simulated parallel-fan arrangement, assessed to enhance capacity and provide redundancy; and (3) a simulated series-fan configuration, evaluated to improve maintenance access and system reliability.
+A Variable-Frequency-Drive (VFD) analysis will be performed on the fan-system in any of three possible configurations: (1) the current single-fan setup, which provides the operational data used to model the other configurations; (2) a simulated dual-fan parallel arrangement, assessed to enhance capacity and provide redundancy; and (3) a simulated dual-fan series arrangement, evaluated to improve maintenance access and system reliability.
+The analysis will examine each setup’s performance across varying speeds--evaluating metrics such as operational efficiency, stability-region flow rates, and power requirements.

 Supplementing the VFD results, is an accompaniment of supporting data that can be leveraged in the design and decision-making processes—to the extent they impinge, partially or wholly, on the objective of the analysis.